andytengca/gpu-cluster-config/README.rst

   manually clear the IP address associated with the IPMI device in the machine's BIOS.
-- Ostensibly, it is possible to use ``ipmitool`` to set the IPMI device LAN Select setting on SuperMicro othermboards (see `this page
+- Ostensibly, it is possible to use ``ipmitool`` to set the IPMI device LAN Select setting on SuperMicro motherboards (see `this page
   <http://www.supermicro.com/support/faqs/faq.cfm?faq=9848>`_ for more
   information).
 - To configure password-less login from any machine in the cluster to